Irreligion: Demographics

 Determining objective irreligion, as part of societal or individual levels of secularity and religiosity, requires a high degree of cultural sensitivity from researchers.
 This is especially so outside the Western world, where the concepts of "religious" and "secular" are not necessarily rooted in local culture or even exist.
 "Cultural religion" is a vivid reality.
 It must be taken into account when trying to ascertain the numeric strength of atheism and agnosticism in a country.
 It is generally not considered more important than self-identification measures.
 Non-religious people can be found in religious categories.
-And many of the unafflilated still hold religious beliefs or practices.
+And many of the unaffiliated still hold religious beliefs or practices.
 This is especially the case where religion has very deep-seated religious roots in a culture, such as with Christianity in Europe, Islam in the Middle East, Hinduism in India, and Buddhism in South-east Asia.
 For instance, Scandinavian countries have among the highest measures of nonreligiosity and even atheism in Europe.
 For example, 58% of the Swedish population identify with the Church of Sweden.
 Yet, 47% of atheists who live in those countries are still formally members of the national churches.
 In much of East Asia, ritual behavior holds greater salience than belief.
 China has state atheism and is a Leninist religious state, which maintains dominance over all other religions.
 About 85% of its population practice various kinds of religious behaviors with some regularity.
 Many East Asians identify as "without religion" (wú zōngjiào in Chinese, mu shūkyō in Japanese, mu jong-gyo in Korean), but "religion" in that context refers only to Buddhism or Christianity.
 Most of the people "without religion" practice Shinto and other folk religions.
 In the Muslim world, those who claim to be "not religious" mostly imply not strictly observing Islam, and in Israel, being "secular" means not strictly observing Orthodox Judaism.
 Vice versa, many American Jews share the worldviews of nonreligious people though affiliated with a Jewish denomination, and in Russia, growing identification with Eastern Orthodoxy is mainly motivated by cultural and nationalist considerations, without much concrete belief.
 In the United States, the majority of the "Nones", those without a religious affiliation, have belief in a god or higher power, spiritual forces beyond the natural world, and souls.
 Even 23% of self-identified atheists believe in a higher power, but not a god as described in the bible.
 A 2024 report by Pew on Hong Kong, Japan, South Korea, Taiwan and Vietnam found that though many in those countries are not affiliated with any religion, many of the unaffiliated still have beliefs in gods or unseen beings and engage in religious practices.
-According to Pew in 2023, many unaffilaited Chinese believe in deities or other religious beliefs and participate in religious practicies.
+According to Pew in 2023, many unaffiliated Chinese believe in deities or other religious beliefs and participate in religious practicies.